Faizan64/CI-CD-deployment-using-AWS-services/README.md

 ![Build phases](https://github.com/Faizan64/CI-CD-deployment-using-AWS-services/assets/91891601/47df1f87-134a-409a-b3d2-3e622978f34e)

 ## Deploy the application
-- Create a pipeline using code pipeline
+- Create a pipeline using CodePipeline
 - You need a give a name and select the new service role it will create a new role for you
 - Next give source as github and it will ask to connect then connect your AWS to github and select your repo.
 - You need to select github webhooks because it will ensure that whenever you edit your code in the repo the pipeline will automatically build and deploy your code